-Study finds 1 in 12 children taking multiple medications at risk
+Study Finds 1 in 12 Children Taking Multiple Medications at Risk

 “Such efforts may include the incorporation of a list of commonly used medications and interacting combinations associated with increases in QT prolongation and suicidal risks in treatment guidelines and screening tools for depression,” the authors write.

-Co-authors on the study are G. Caleb Alexander of the Johns Hopkins Bloomberg School of Public Health and Jenny Guadamuz of UIC.
+Co-authors on the study are G. Caleb Alexander of the Johns Hopkins Bloomberg School of Public Health, Jenny Guadamuz of UIC and Stacy Tessler Lindau of the University of Chicago.
+Alexander and Qato noted disclosures relevant to the study.